 ATOC’s curriculum is also designed to take advantage of our unique position as a university in the center of a world-renowned mecca for earth system science.
 Scientists from the local community contribute their expertise to the ATOC curriculum, particularly in the interactive methods courses, and mentor seniors in their thesis research.

 We urge continuing CU Boulder students to contact the department (see contact information below) to determine if the ATOC major will be appropriate for their academic pursuits.

-The ATOC undergraduate advisor is:
+The ATOC faculty undergraduate advisors are:

-Professor John Cassano
+Associate Professor John Cassano